jetify-com/devbox/docs/app/cloud/devspace/quickstart.md

 ## Step 3: Save your Dev Environment with `devbox.json`

 Once you've customized your environment, you can save your Dev Environment config to source control by checking in your `devbox.json` and `devbox.lock` files.
-These files can be used to recreate your environment on Jetify Cloudboxes, or on any other machine that has devbox installed.
+These files can be used to recreate your environment on Jetify Devspace, or on any other machine that has devbox installed.

-You can also use this file to configure initilization hooks, scripts, services, and environment variables for your project.
+You can also use this file to configure initialization hooks, scripts, services, and environment variables for your project.
 For further reading, see:

 * [Devbox Configuration Reference](/devbox/docs/configuration)
 * [Devbox Script](/devbox/docs/guides/scripts)